romcal/romcal/docs/calendar-definitions.md

 It's generally a good practice to extend an existing liturgical day, with its specifications for a particular calendar, instead of redefining multiple time the same liturgical day in different calendars.

-For any extension or redefinition, there must be a corresponding src reference in the calendar to provide context for the definition.
+For any extension or redefinition, there must be a corresponding source reference in the calendar to provide context for the definition.
 See [localization documentation](./localization.md) for more details on how these references should be structured.

 ### Overriding a liturgical day by its key